Post-2026

 Negotiations

-Negotiations are underway to establish new operating guidelines for the Colorado River.
-The current operating guidelines, called the ‘07 Operating Guidelines, expire in 2026.
-These negotiations will determine how much water leaves Lake Powell and Lake Mead – the country’s two largest reservoirs – and will determine ways to address the imbalance between supply and demand.
+Negotiations are underway to establish new operating guidelines for Lake Powell and Lake Mead, the two largest reservoirs on the Colorado River and in the nation.
+The current operating guidelines, called the 2007 Operating Guidelines, expire in 2026.
+These post-2026 guidelines will determine how much water leaves Lake Powell and Lake Mead – the country’s two largest reservoirs.

 The 2007 Interim Guidelines and Their Limitations

 The 2007 Interim Guidelines (‘07 Guidelines) have determined operations at Lake Powell and Lake Mead over the past two decades.
-Developed in response to drought conditions at the start of the century, the ‘07 Guidelines tied together the elevations of Lake Mead and Lake Powell.
+Developed in response to drought conditions at the start of the century, the ‘07 Guidelines tied together the volumes or levels of Lake Mead and Lake Powell.
 This mechanism aimed to manage the system more cohesively, but ultimately led to the depletion of both reservoirs.
-Additionally, the Guidelines enabled Lower Basin States to store “Intentionally Created Surplus” (ICS), effectively creating a water savings account in Lake Mead for Lower Basin water users to call upon.
+Additionally, the ’07 Guidelines enabled the Lower Basin to store “Intentionally Created Surplus” (ICS), effectively creating a water savings account in Lake Mead for Lower Basin water users to call upon.

-Fortunately, the interim nature of these guidelines allows the current negotiations to learn from the lessons and failures of the ‘07 Guidelines in practice.
-The current critically low water levels in both Lake Mead and Lake Powell underscore limitations of the ‘07 Guidelines in addressing a prolonged and severe drought.
+Fortunately, the interim nature of these guidelines allows the current negotiators to learn from the lessons and failures of the ‘07 Guidelines in practice.
+The current critically low water levels in both Lake Mead and Lake Powell underscore limitations of the ‘07 Guidelines in addressing a prolonged and severe drought and the imbalances between supply and demand.

 The Core Challenge: A Mass Balance Problem

-The fundamental issue facing the Colorado River is a mass balance problem: more water is being removed from the system than flows into it naturally.
-This imbalance between supply and demand depleted the Basin’s primary reservoirs, Lake Powell and Lake Mead.
+The fundamental issue facing the Colorado River is a mass balance problem: more water is being released from Lake Powell and Lake Mead than flows into them.
+This imbalance between supply and demand depleted these primary reservoirs.

 In June 2022, the Reclamation Commissioner highlighted this crisis, calling for the conservation of 2 to 4 million acre-feet of water annually.
-To put this volume into perspective, the combined annual water use of the Upper Division States (Colorado, New Mexico, Utah, and Wyoming) typically ranges from 3 to 4 million acre-feet.
+To put this volume into perspective, in 2021, the Upper Division States (Colorado, New Mexico, Utah and Wyoming) used 3.9 million acre feet of water, including evaporation at Lake Powell.

 an aerial view of Lake Powell